Quantifying Excess Power from Radio Frequency Interference in Epoch of Reionization Measurements: Narrowband Point Source Ensembles

 The double summation can be split into "diagonal" terms, where $s = s'$, and "cross" terms, where $s \neq s'$.
 Taking advantage of the symmetry in the indices, we can write this splitting in the following way:

 Since cosine is less than or equal to 1 everywhere, the term above in large parentheses satisfies the inequality

 where

 is the total apparent flux of the ensemble.
 This upper bound is a case of total constructive interference of all the sources in the ensemble.
 Depending on the source distribution and the wave mode of interest, the cross terms may interfere in a number of ways.
-For instance, two sources displaced from one another in the direction that is perpendicular to a given spatial mode will necessarily interfere totally constructively for that spatial mode.
+For instance, two sources displaced from one another in the direction that is perpendicular to a given spatial mode will necessarily interfere totally constructively for that spatial mode, which can be seen by the dot product between $\bold{k_\perp}$ and $\boldsymbol{\theta_s}-\boldsymbol{\theta_{s'}}$ in the argument of the cosine.
 On the other hand, there exist other combinations of sources that exhibit total destructive interference for that same mode.
 The net effect for a power spectrum measurement depends crucially on the exact baseline distribution of the interferometer and the nature of the RFI environment.
 For instance, in \citet{Wilensky2019}, multiple instances of reflective aircraft flying North to South over the MWA were found, which can be thought of as an ensemble of sources with North-South displacements.
 These sources tend to produce stronger measurements on East-West baselines.
 On the other hand, a substantially less remote site might experience a distribution of RFI emitters that is more or less uniform over locations on the sky.
 Despite not resembling the physical circumstances of certain instruments and RFI environments, we calculate the expected power of a random ensemble of narrowband point-sources that are distributed uniformly and independently over a small patch of sky in order to gain intuition about the nature of possible coherence of RFI sources.
 We will also consider the true flux distribution as being independent of the location of the source on the sky.

 Assuming the primary beam of the instrument to have some characteristic opening angle, $\theta_H$, we can consider sources distributed over a small square patch of the sky of side length $2\theta_H$.
 Ignoring curvature of the sky, the probability density of a source can then be written